defold/extension-fbinstant/README.md

 ### fbinstant.get_connected_players(callback)
-Get an list of players that are connected to the current player.
+Get a list of players that are connected to the current player.

 **PARAMETERS**
 * ```callback``` (function) - Function to call with the list of connected players